Digital SAT Exam Fees 2026: Registration, Dates, Cut Offs & Eligibility

 SAT Exam: Cut-Offs

 While the College Board doesn't set official cut-offs, universities have their own score expectations that reflect their selectivity.
-This section provides a snapshot of SAT cut-offs for various prestigious universities in 2023, helping you target your preparation effectively.
+This section provides middle-50% admitted-student SAT score ranges (per the most recent Common Data Set / official admissions reports) for prestigious universities, helping you target your preparation effectively.

 • Highly selective universities often look for scores above 1400